 The political has certain foundational values related to deriving legitimate collective decisions, notably mutual respect and fairness.
 Its archetypal style of interaction is public deliberation: let the most agreeable arguments win.
 It takes place in specialised spaces, such as parliaments, political rallies and the opinion pages of newspapers, the modern equivalents of the classical forum.
 Its over-riding concern is with justice in the widest sense of deciding collectively how political power should be wielded.

-Politics thus concerns social choice: how to make legitimate decisions on behalf of the whole of the polity, for example whether slavery should be banned.
+Politics thus concerns social choice: how to make legitimate decisions on behalf of the whole of the polity, for example how poverty should be ameliorated.
 In the democratic ideal of politics - the concern here - every citizen has equal voice and influence in such decisions, and this is formalised as the rule of one person one vote.
 The consequence of this equality is that citizens are discouraged from 'voting their interests' in elections.
 An individual vote is literally insignificant (all election voting systems have a much greater counting error than one) and therefore voting is not a rational way to further one's personal interests [Previously].
 Rather, we should vote our values (which may include, of course, an ideological rationalisation of our self-interest).
 The ideal of democracy depends on this since democracy is supposed to help us get to the general will: Not, What nice things do particular people want to award themselves at the expense of others?
 But, What do the people really believe is right for the country?

 That all sounds very nice.
 It even more or less works - it's how we vote for taxes even though we don't like paying them.
 But the downside of being encouraged to vote your values is that all too often you don't vote the values you really hold, but the ones you think you should hold.
 Economists have some justification for their complaints about the potential for hypocrisy built into democratic politics.
-Precisely because one cannot vote one's interests there is no cost - to you - for voting foolishly.
+Precisely because one cannot vote one's interests there is no cost - to you - of voting foolishly.
 Thus, people often use their votes to express their views about how they would like the world to be, including the values they would like to live by and would like everyone else to live by too.

 One can think of this as a form of therapy - of catharsis - but it is also somewhat dangerous given that one is providing the massively powerful machine of government with a set of instructions to pursue a utopian vision that appears not to be feasible even in the lives of those who claim to value it.
 It somewhat resembles a failed dieter proposing that everyone's caloric intake should be reduced.
-For example, American 'family-values' conservatives actually have far more illegitimate births and divorces than liberal voters, but nonetheless vote for the state to encourage and even enforce their 'family values' programme on the whole country.
+For example, American 'family-values' conservatives, as a demographic, actually have far more illegitimate births and divorces than liberal voters, but nonetheless vote for the state to encourage and even enforce their 'family values' programme on the whole country.

 To give another prominent example, as citizens, Americans (along with many other nations) routinely vote to maintain the 'War on Drugs', even though as private individuals they continue to consume illegal drugs in vast quantities.
-The result of that particular hypocrisy is that many fragile countries are over-run with corruption and hyper-violent criminal gangs engaged in drug production and supply, while even within America countless individual lives are destroyed and communities broken by the enforcement of drug laws.
+The result of that particular hypocrisy is that many fragile countries are over-run with corruption and hyper-violent criminal gangs engaged in drug production and supply, while even within America countless individual lives are destroyed and communities broken by the enforcement of punitive drug laws.

 The problem with democracy is that the warm feeling of self-expression accrues directly to oneself, while the consequences of otherworldly foolishness is spread among everyone.